Adaptive Generation of Bias-Eliciting Questions for LLMs: Abstract

 \section{Abstract}

-Large language models (LLMs) are now widely deployed in user-facing applications, reaching hundreds of millions worldwide.
-As they become integrated into everyday tasks, growing reliance on their outputs raises significant concerns.
-In particular, users may unknowingly be exposed to model-inherent biases that systematically disadvantage or stereotype certain groups.
-However, existing bias benchmarks continue to rely on templated prompts or restrictive multiple-choice questions that are suggestive, simplistic, and fail to capture the complexity of real-world user interactions.
-In this work, we address this gap by introducing a counterfactual bias evaluation framework that automatically generates realistic, open-ended questions over sensitive attributes such as sex, race, or religion.
-By iteratively mutating and selecting bias-inducing questions, our approach systematically explores areas where models are most susceptible to biased behavior.
-Beyond detecting harmful biases, we also capture distinct response dimensions that are increasingly relevant in user interactions, such as asymmetric refusals and explicit acknowledgment of bias.
-Leveraging our framework, we construct \bench, a human-verified benchmark spanning diverse topics, designed to enable cross-model comparisons.
-Using \bench, we analyze a range of LLMs across multiple bias dimensions, revealing nuanced insights into how different models manifest bias.
-For instance, while \gptfive outperforms other models, it nonetheless exhibits persistent biases in specific scenarios.
-These findings underscore the need for continual improvements to ensure fair model behavior. \footnote{Code: \url{https://github.com/eth-sri/cab}; Dataset: \url{https://huggingface.co/datasets/eth-sri/cab}}
+Large language models (LLMs) are now widely deployed in user-facing applications, reaching hundreds of millions of users worldwide.
+Despite their widespread adoption, growing reliance on their outputs raises significant concerns, particularly as users may be exposed to model-inherent biases that disadvantage or stereotype certain groups.
+However, existing bias benchmarks commonly rely on simple templated prompts or restrictive multiple-choice questions that fail to capture the complexity of real-world user interactions.
+In this work, we address this gap by introducing a counterfactual framework that automatically generates realistic, open-ended questions for LLM bias evaluation.
+Through iterative question mutation, our approach systematically explores areas where models are most likely to exhibit biased behavior.
+Beyond just detecting harmful biases, we also capture increasingly relevant response dimensions, such as asymmetric refusals and explicit bias acknowledgment.
+Building on this, we construct \bench, a diverse and human-verified benchmark for realistic and nuanced bias evaluations on current frontier LLMs.
+Our evaluation using \bench highlights the continued need for fairness research by showing that all examined models exhibit persistent biases across certain scenarios.